This easy, butter and sage pasta sauce is super simple to make: just one pan, 2 ingredients and only minutes to cook.

 To clarify, this is not a dark “brown butter” sauce.
 It’s a “golden” butter sauce.
 The difference?
 Brown butter sauce cooks for longer, allowing the milk solids to turn a darkish, hazelnut brown in the pan.
 The flavor is nutty and strong (perfect for dessert recipes).
-Golden butter sauce cooks for less time, is more “honey” colored, but is still deeply flavorful.
-It’s very versatile.
-Have a look at the picture above for visual reference.
+Golden butter sauce cooks for less time, is more honey-colored, but is still deeply flavorful.
+Perfect sauce for pasta.

 A Few Tips: